 Most Expert Committees meet at USP–U.S. in Rockville, Maryland, once or twice per year.
 The cost of travel to USP meetings typically is covered by USP.

 The membership of each USP Expert Committee varies according to its responsibilities.
-USP strives for a balance of industry (including from innovator, generic, and over-the-counter company, laboratory, etc.), academia, health care practitioner, regulatory, and independent experts to comprise its Expert Committees, but will seek the most qualified volunteer experts regardless of organizational affiliation.
+USP strives for a balance of industry (including from innovator, generic, and over-the-counter company, laboratory, etc.), academia, health care practitioner, regulatory, and independent experts to comprise its Expert Committees, but will seek the most qualified experts regardless of organizational affiliation.
 USP also strives for a mix of U.S. and international experts to reflect the global use of USP’s standards.

 USP creates and continuously revises standards through a unique public–private collaborative process, which involves interested industry stakeholders, the government, and other interested parties from anywhere in the world.
 The standards may originate from pharmaceutical manufacturers or other sponsors or from USP’s own laboratory network.
-USP's scientific staff and volunteer experts review this material, conduct additional laboratory tests as necessary, and ensure that the information is subject to a process of public review and comment.
+USP's scientific staff and volunteers review this material, conduct additional laboratory tests as necessary, and ensure that the information is subject to a process of public review and comment.
 The public process helps to refine and finalize this information for publication in the USP–NF, FCC, or other USP compendium.
 USP Expert Committees make the final decisions to approve and publish the standards.

 Expert Panels are formed solely to advise one or more Expert Committee on scientific and technical matters for which the Expert Committee does not have sufficient expertise.
 Expert Panels usually meet and address the issues, then form recommendations to the Expert Committee.
 The Expert Committee has final decisional authority on any recommendation of an Expert Panel.